Brett-Tanner/souls-like-strings/dev/projects/blog/11ty_migration_1.md

 The examples in 11ty's docs were all in Nunjucks, but happily the other available templating languages are available too.
 Probably best to stick with one until absolutely necessary.
 Adding and using a `_base.html` was as simple as creating the file with a `{{ content }}` portal and setting `template: _base.html` on the homepage.

-Before moving on to template chaining for other pages, I had to resolve some issues with... unexpected link behaviour.
+Before moving on to [layout chaining](https://www.11ty.dev/docs/layout-chaining/) for posts, I had to resolve some issues with... unexpected link behaviour.
 I wanted to wrap each article on my homepage in a link, making the whole card clickable, but the end result of

 ```
 {%- for post in allPosts -%}